How to Increase Blood Flow to the Brain

 Diminished blood circulation can be caused by factors that range from ridiculously simple to quite serious.

-They generally fall into two main categories: lifestyle habits or underlying health conditions.
+They generally fall into two main categories: lifestyle habits and underlying health conditions.

 How Modern Lifestyle Factors Impede Brain Circulation